mSvcBench/muBench/Monitoring/kubernetes-full-monitoring/README.md

 ```

 ## Kiali Istio Dashboard
 [kiali](https://kiali.io/) can be used as Istio dashboard.
 To install kiali, download kiali.yaml from [istio main page](https://istio.io/latest/docs/ops/integrations/kiali) and add the following `external_services` to the yaml to link prometheus and grafana running in the cluster.
-An example of the resulting yaml file is the [kiali yaml](Monitoring/kubernetes-full-monitoring
-/kiali.yaml) file in this folder.
+An example of the resulting yaml file is the [kiali.yaml](kiali.yaml) file in this folder.

 ```json
     external_services: